 By Katie Lange

-The Fourth of July makes us think of a lot of things: Barbeques.
+The Fourth of July makes us think of a lot of things: Barbecues.
 Parades.
 Fireworks.
-Supporting America’s troops.
+Supporting U.S. troops.
 Lots of red, white and blue.
 Will Smith’s movie “Independence Day.”

-Oh yeah, and the freedom that our founding fathers declared to the world over 200 years ago.
+Oh yeah, and the freedom that the Founding Fathers declared to the world over 200 years ago.

-On that day years ago, 56 patriots pledged their lives and honor to defend America’s rights to life, liberty and the pursuit of happiness – a sentiment our current troops still live by.
+On that day years ago, 56 patriots pledged their lives and honor to defend the United States’ rights to life, liberty and the pursuit of happiness – a sentiment our current troops still live by.

-However, the actual Declaration of Independence wasn’t approved and adopted until July 4, when the Liberty Bell was rung in Philadelphia.
+However, the actual Declaration of Independence wasn’t approved and adopted until July 4, when the document was officially printed and dated.
 The document also didn’t become official until Aug.
 2, 1776, when most congressional delegates finally signed it.

 2. It’s often thought that July 4 kicked off the fight for independence, but the Revolutionary War actually began more than a year before that on April 19, 1775, when the first shots were fired at Lexington and Concord in Massachusetts.